 *by Eduard Ebel (1839-1905) ‘softly falling snowflakes’

 Meanwhile here in Texas the United States Citizenship and Immigration Services have sent me another little note.
-I am being instructed, which original documents to bring with me to San Antonio, when I’m called in for my civics test and interview, the hopefully next to last step toward citizenship – the last one being the Naturalization Ceremony or the ‘Swearing In’ itself.
-In this note it states: “… USCIS has performed a complete review of your file and Application for Naturalization …”.
-Has performed.
-I take that as an encouraging sign and picture my narrow bundle of paperwork happily hopping forward to queue for an interview.
-May the line be short!
+I am being instructed which original documents to bring with me to San Antonio when I’m called in for my civics test and interview.
+Which will hopefully be the next to the last step toward citizenship – the last one being the Naturalization Ceremony itself.
+In this note, it states “… USCIS has performed a complete review of your file and Application for Naturalization …”.
+HAS performed.
+I take that as a very encouraging sign!